ACoreFundamentals/Machine-Learning/README.md

 # Welcome to AI Learn Fundamentals
 # Who we are and why we are here?
-AI Learn Fundamentals is a Program created with the sole purpose of simplifying Artificial intelligence concepts and most importantly to help anyone from begginers to experienced machine and deep learning experts, to develop and improve their skill in this field.
+AI Learn Fundamentals is a Program created with the sole purpose of simplifying Artificial intelligence concepts and most importantly to help anyone from beginners to experienced machine and deep learning experts, to develop and improve their skill in this field.
 We want to inspire you to do great with this with all that is available to us and ultimately create beyond realities limitations.
 # Main Focus:
 ## **Artificial Intelligence fields**